 Anyone can be an owner of the LLC, such as individuals, corporations, other LLCs, partnerships, etc. Compared to corporations, LLCs are more flexible (ex. no owner limit) and also have a partnership’s pass-through tax structure.

 Certain rigid corporate requirements do not apply to LLCs.
 These include making yearly reports, having directors meet, and certain shareholder standards.

 Corporations need to pass on profit proportionally to each shareholder’s ownership interests.
-However an LLC can pass on profits as it wishes no matter a member’s contributed capital.
+However, an LLC can pass on profits as it wishes no matter a member’s contributed capital.

 All 50 states and the District of Columbia now recognize LLCs.
 All states allow sole-owner LLCs.
-In some states LLCs are still taxed like a corporation however.
+In some states, LLCs are still taxed like a corporation, however.
 Sole proprietorships can become LLCs with no federal tax changes because of the IRS’s regulations (“check-the-box”).

 Advantages and Disadvantages of an LLC

-Similarities of a Limited Partnership and a Limited Liability Company and other Partnerships
+Similarities of a Limited Partnership and a Limited Liability Company and Other Partnerships

 The company itself is usually not federally taxed because of pass-through taxation.
-Investors have to individually report their part of the business’ profits and losses.
+Investors have to individually report their part of the business’s profits and losses.
 You should talk with a tax professional or accountant to get more information on pass-through taxation.

-Differences of a Limited Partnership and a Limited Liability Company and other Partnerships
+Differences of a Limited Partnership and a Limited Liability Company and Other Partnerships

 Limited partnerships, structurally, have limited partners as well as general partners.